Keep These 10 Change Management Principles Top Of Mind

 HR is fundamentally set up to communicate with employees about things that matter.

-Therefore, HR also has a critical role to play in setting up formal engagement mechanisms such as bonuses, and incentives, to help drive behavioral change.
+Therefore, HR also has a critical role to play in setting up formal engagement mechanisms such as bonuses, and incentives, to help drive behavioural change.

 But, HR can only lead a conversation on change when they have the time to host that conversation in the first place.
 Therefore, implementing an HR software that keeps a record of employee data, can generate reports, and can log all pertinent changes is a must.